geoffmcnamara/companionway/content/post/always-use-visudo.md

 xymon ALL = NOPASSWD: /usr/sbin/ufw status
 ```

-but I got halfway through and could remember the exact location
+but I got halfway through and could not remember the exact location

 <!--more-->

-of the ufw binary file.. so I saved got out and I just sawed off the limb I  was standing on.
+of the ufw binary file.. so I savedi, got out, and I just sawed off the limb I  was standing on.
 Sudo is not totally broken so I had togo to the physical machine (which happened to be a raspberry pi) hook up a monitor and keyboard and fix it by logging in as root and finish editing the sudoers supplemental file correctly.
 I did it the proper way this time; I used visudo which protects you from yourself.

 Lesson: *Always use visudo*